 You walk into the bustling school cafeteria, a place you recognize from photos, and grab a tray with your school’s logo printed on it.
 You gaze around and notice that no one else took a tray.
 So you put yours down and walk away without it.
 As you inhale the scent of all the buffet items combined, you realize that you’ll be offered burgers, pizza and soda for the rest of the semester.
 How do you build healthy habits when these are your choices?

 One thing to remember is that “healthy” does not mean “fat-free,” “low-carb” or “low calorie.”
-Certain nutrients are important for college students, and because of intense studying, their brains will .
+Certain nutrients are important for college students, and because of intense studying, their brains will burn more calories.
 There are other aspects of health to focus on, though.
 Instead of fixating only on weight stability, choose foods full of vitamins that’ll fuel your late-night study sessions.

 With that said, here are five more tips for college students on maintaining overall health.